-Benchmarks and Activities: Staff lead - Youth Education Coordinator ((elementary/middle school)) On-going or annual (2017-2020)
+Benchmarks and Activities: Staff lead - Youth Education Coordinator ((elementary/middle school))

 - 1. Facilitate Linn Benton Salmon Watch steering committee monthly planning meetings. - 2.
-Enrich and update the curriculum with steering committee.

-- 3. Co-coordinate volunteer recruitment and training to serve Salmon Watch field trips. - Expand program to reach all schools 5th or 6th graders in our service area with a goal of 2-4/year. - 5.
-Provide supplementary follow-up in the classroom as needed, linking lessons to our other programs, i.e., Spring Field Days and outdoor school.
+Enrich and update the curriculum with steering committee. - 3.
+Co-coordinate volunteer recruitment and training to serve Salmon Watch field trips. - 4.
+Expand program to reach all schools 5th or 6th graders in our service area with a goal of 2-4/year. - 5.
+Provide supplementary follow-up in the classroom as needed, linking lessons to our other programs, i.e., Urban Ecology Field Trips and outdoor school.